| || |

 TDC2 Type Directors Club's Type Design Competition 2001

-A jury consisting of Twombly, Bringhurst, Frere-Jones, Keyes and John Berry selected the following winners: in the display face competition, ITC Aspera (Olivera Stojadinović), Basilica (Gabriel Martínez Meave), Hierarchy (Rie Amaki), Maya (Oded S. Ezer), Terminator (Michael Lee), Warhol (Pepe Gimeno).
-In the text face competition: Warnock Pro (Robert Slimbach), Really (Gary Munch), Litteratra (Karsten Lücke), Linotype Conrad (Akira Kobayashi), Eplica (Yvonne Diedrich).
+A jury consisting of Twombly, Bringhurst, Frere-Jones, Keyes and John Berry selected the following winners: in the display typeface competition, ITC Aspera (Olivera Stojadinović), Basilica (Gabriel Martínez Meave), Hierarchy (Rie Amaki), Maya (Oded S. Ezer), Terminator (Michael Lee), Warhol (Pepe Gimeno).
+In the text typeface competition: Warnock Pro (Robert Slimbach), Really (Gary Munch), Litteratra (Karsten Lücke), Linotype Conrad (Akira Kobayashi), Eplica (Yvonne Diedrich).
 For text revival faces: Menhart Manuscript and Preissig Antikva (Alex W. White).
 For Pi faces, Zentra (Vladimir Pavlikov).
 [Google]

 TDC2 Type Directors Club's Type Design Competition 2002